yinghu-math/glg-project/README.md

 ![GLG problem | 300](https://user-images.githubusercontent.com/110877253/205419935-651c3d3a-972e-471f-9491-45c6426184f2.png)

 We used NLP models to extract useful informations from the requests.
-You can find a presentaton of our presentation here: [Presentation](https://youtu.be/roA-0QMAdJQ) and [Slide Deck](https://github.com/LaplaceCherub/glg-project/blob/main/Presentation/FourthBrain%20MLE%20Capstone%20Presentation%20-%20GLG%20-%2020221206.pdf).
+You can find a recording of our presentation here: [Presentation](https://youtu.be/roA-0QMAdJQ) and [Slide Deck](https://github.com/LaplaceCherub/glg-project/blob/main/Presentation/FourthBrain%20MLE%20Capstone%20Presentation%20-%20GLG%20-%2020221206.pdf).

 <br>

 ## Application Demo

-We built a web application, that takes a textual input and then outputs its key words, list of possible related topics, and other similar sentences from our database.
+Our application takes a textual input and then outputs its key words, a list of possible related topics, and a list of similar sentences from our database.

 The application was deployed on AWS, but we took it down after the program.